ebdev17/CourseInformation/README.md

 * Assignments will be given with plenty of time to complete
 * I will allow time in class to work
 * They will require time outside of class especially as they increase in scope and difficulty
-* Late assignments will be given a 10%
+* Late assignments will be incur a 10% penalty
-*penalty
+* Anything turned in over a week late will be incur a 50% penalty
-* Anything turned in over a week late will be given a 50% *penalty
+* If you are struggling to keep up talk to me ASAP.
+Don't wait until after assignments are due.
 * You will use git to turn your code
 * If you don't know git, don't panic!
 We will discuss how to use git in class and I will show you what you need know